nearai/analytics/metrics_service/README.md

 ### 2. Create Evaluation Table - POST /api/v1/table/evaluation

 This endpoint returns an evaluation table from available evaluation data, showing individual entries rather than aggregated data.

+There is also an endpoint for getting the visible data of the table in csv format: `POST /api/v1/table/evaluation_csv`

 #### Basic Example